tiodan81/sea-301d1/class-08-crud-a-resource/README.md

  - As an author, I want to have draft posts, so that I can save my writing without publishing.

 ## Technical Requirements and Grading Rubric
+ - Keep your code linted, as you work.
  - Continue to make good use of SMACSS principles.
  - Utilize webSQL to load and store articles information from a JSON source.
  - Use browser query strings to determine if admin mode is enabled.
  - Ensure that draft posts are not viewable on index.html unless admin mode is enabled.

 ## Useful resources.
  - [SQLBolt](http://sqlbolt.com/) -- Interactive SQL Tutorial
  - [WebSQL introduction and example](http://html5doctor.com/introducing-web-sql-databases/)